DACs · Side-by-side

 How they were tested head-to-head

-Both the SMSL DL100 and the SMSL DO100 PRO ran on the same chain, feeding the same Denafrips Hades 12th headphone amplifier (and matched speaker amplifier for nearfield checks), sourced from the Hermes 12th transport so the digital input is identical bit-for-bit between A and B. The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published dacs reference list at the appropriate price tier.
+The SMSL DL100 and the SMSL DO100 PRO were auditioned back to back on one chain, feeding the same Denafrips Hades 12th preamplifier into a matched speaker amplifier and the reference monitors, sourced from the Hermes 12th transport so the digital input is identical bit-for-bit between A and B. The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published dacs reference list at the matching price tier.

 What the 0.2-point score gap actually means

-A 0.2-point gap is the smallest difference that is audibly consistent in A/B - present in some material, absent in others, but the same direction every time the listener tested.
-The SMSL DL100 pulls ahead on average without dominating the comparison, which means the lower-scored piece can still be the right pick if its character better fits your system or taste.
+A 0.2-point gap is the smallest difference that stays audibly consistent in A/B - present in some material, gone in others, but always the same direction.
+The SMSL DL100 pulls ahead on average without running away with it, which means the lower-scored piece can still be the right call if its character suits your system or taste.

 What would flip the verdict

 The SMSL DL100 wins on the rubric, but the SMSL DO100 PRO becomes the right pick under three conditions.
-First, when system fit favours it - if your amplifier, room, or source has a known character that pairs better with this piece than with the higher scorer.
-Second, when one of the cons listed for the SMSL DL100 is a hard disqualifier in your context (drive requirements, ergonomics, connectivity, or footprint).
-Third, when budget is genuinely binding: the SMSL DO100 PRO costs more than the higher-scored piece - which is unusual, and usually only justifies itself with a specific synergy.
-Outside those three, the higher score is the safer recommendation.
+First, when system fit favours it - your amplifier, room, or source has a character that pairs better with this piece than with the higher scorer.
+Second, when one of the cons listed against the SMSL DL100 is a hard disqualifier in your context: drive requirements, ergonomics, connectivity, or footprint.
+Third, when budget is genuinely binding - the SMSL DO100 PRO costs more than the higher-scored piece, which is unusual, and only earns it with a specific synergy.
+Outside those three, the higher score is the safer bet.

 Common questions about this comparison

-Which is better overall, the SMSL DL100 or the SMSL DO100 PRO?
+What's the real-world difference between the SMSL DL100 and the SMSL DO100 PRO?

-Which is better value, the SMSL DL100 or the SMSL DO100 PRO?
+Which should you buy, the SMSL DL100 or the SMSL DO100 PRO?